opencor/opencor-developer-documentation/src/develop/plugins/sampleView.rst

 .. |CMakeLists.txt| replace:: ``CMakeLists.txt``
 .. _CMakeLists.txt: https://github.com/opencor/opencor/blob/master/src/plugins/sample/SampleView/CMakeLists.txt

-The interfaces our plugin implements come with a ``.cpp`` file, so we reference them (lines 7, 8, 10 and 11).
+The interfaces our plugin implements come with a ``.cpp`` file, so we reference them (lines 7, 8, 10, and 11).
 Then, our plugin needs the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ plugin, so it is referenced (line 18) using the ``PLUGINS`` keyword (line 17).
-Our plugin provides OpenCOR with a test view, which is implemented using various files (lines 14 and 16).
+Our plugin provides OpenCOR with a view, which is implemented using various files (lines 14 and 16).
 One of those files is a ``.ui`` file, which is referenced using the ``UIS`` keyword (line 15).

 Plugin information